Summer reading special: take the Booker Prize… to the seaside

 Three friends from Brown University are coming up to their big 3-0 in Manhattan, 2001.
 Marina, an ‘it girl’ and the daughter of a legendary journalist, still lives with her parents on the Upper West Side as she struggles to finish her book.
 Danielle is a TV producer, unable to make it in the world of documentary.
 Julias is a freelance reviewer for the Village Voice, struggling to make ends meet.

-Messud’s novel is the lovechild of a bougie Friends crossed with Succession.
+Messud’s novel is the lovechild of a bougie Friends crossed with the high-flying notes of Succession.
 Compelling, yet often hugely unlikeable, her neurotic characters reveal an emptiness that is, at times, palpable.
 The author holds up a mirror to America’s metropolitan elite, questioning the endurance of power, politics and money.

 Claire Messud was named on the 2003 Granta Best of Young British Novelists list and USA Today called her writing ‘vivid’ and ‘juicy’.
 The Emperor’s Children grabbed a spot on the Booker longlist in 2006, the same year The New York Times named it one of the ten best books of the year.